devops329/devops/instruction/awsEcs/awsEcs.md

 ## Create an ECS service with a load balancer

 Using the task's public IP address to communicate with the container only works if you don't plan to scale the number of deployed containers to meet an increase in customer requests, or ever deploy a new container whenever the code changes.
 That is not going to work for JWT Pizza.
-Instead we want to expose the container through a load balancer that can balance HTTP requests across multiple copies of your ECS task and route traffic to the new versions of the task as they become available.
+Instead, we want to expose the container through a load balancer that can balance HTTP requests across multiple copies of your ECS task and route traffic to the new versions of the task as they become available.

 Before you can create a service that is associated with a load balancer, you need to delete the service that you created previously.